wearetheframers/frame-core-wip/docs/API/frame/framer/framer.md

 ## Methods

 - `act()`: Activates the Framer, allowing it to make decisions from new perceptions.
+This method sets the Framer to an active state, enabling it to respond to perceptions and execute tasks.
+It is automatically called during initialization to ensure the Framer starts acting immediately.
 - `halt()`: Halts the Framer, pausing decision-making from new perceptions.
 - `sense(perception)`: Processes a perception and makes a decision if the Framer is active.
+The Framer must be acting to respond to perceptions.